Why Your First Improv Class Shouldn’t Be Scary

 • Making simple, honest choices

 None of these require you to be funny or theatrical.
 They just require you to show up willing to play.
+This is true even for advanced improv.

 Once people understand that, improv becomes far less intimidating.